zenwalk/feralfilehosting/Feral Wiki/Software/proftpd - Installing an FTP daemon for extra accounts/readme.md

 ### To set up your own SFTP or FTPS server with your own virtual users on your slot, follow this guide:

-This bash script will perform the **basic setup** outlined in Steps 1 through 3 only.
+This bash script will perform the **basic setup** outlined in Steps 1 through 6 only.

+So if you use the bash script and complete it successfully you can continue from Step 7 of the FAQ.

 ```
 wget -qNO ~/proftpd.sh http://git.io/nMVKJA && bash ~/proftpd.sh